Bayesian Additive Regression Trees for functional ANOVA model: Posterior Sampling

-For generating $(S_t,\mathbf{s}_t),$ we use a modification of the MH algorithm used in BART (\cite{BART}).
-We use a proposal distribution similar to one used in \cite{bartmachine}.
+For updating $(S_t,\mathbf{s}_t),$ we use a modification of the MH algorithm used in BART (\cite{BART}).
+We use a proposal distribution similar to one used in \cite{bartmachine, Lin}.
 A key difference is that we consider only identifiable binary-product trees defined in Section \ref{3.1}.
-As a proposal distribution in the MH algorithm, we consider the following three possible alterations of $(S_t,\mathbf{s}_t)$: \begin{itemize} \item GROW : adding an element $j^{\text{new}}$ selected randomly from $S_t^c$ into $S_t$ and choosing a split value for the newly selected element $j^{\text{new}}$ by selecting it randomly from $\mathcal{A}_{j^{\text{new}}}.$ \item PRUNE : deleting an element from $S_t$ and the corresponding split value from $\mathbf{s}_t.$ \item CHANGE : changing an element in $S_t$ by one selected from $S_t^c$ randomly and changing the split value accordingly. \end{itemize} The MH algorithm proposes $(S_t^{\text{new}},\mathbf{s}_t^{\text{new}})$ using one of GROW, PRUNE, and CHANGE with probability 0.28, 0.28 and 0.44, respectively (\cite{bartmachine}), and then accepts/rejects $(S_t^{\text{new}},\mathbf{s}_t^{\text{new}})$ according to the acceptance probability given in Section \ref{B.1} of Supplementary Material.
+As a proposal distribution in the MH algorithm, we consider the following three possible alterations of $(S_t,\mathbf{s}_t)$: \begin{itemize} \item \textbf{GROW} : adding an element $j^{\text{new}}$ selected randomly based on $P_{\pmb{\mathfrak{w}}}(\cdot|\cdot\in S_{t}^{c})$ into $S_t$ and choosing a split value for the newly selected element $j^{\text{new}}$ by selecting it randomly from $\mathcal{A}_{j^{\text{new}}}.$ \item \textbf{PRUNE} : deleting an element from $S_t$ and the corresponding split value from $\mathbf{s}_t.$ \item \textbf{CHANGE} : changing an element in $S_t$ by one randomly selected from $S_t^c$ based on $P_{\pmb{\mathfrak{w}}}(\cdot|\cdot\in S_{t}^{c})$ and changing the split value accordingly. \end{itemize} The MH algorithm proposes $(S_t^{\text{new}},\mathbf{s}_t^{\text{new}})$ using one of GROW, PRUNE, and CHANGE with probability 0.28, 0.28 and 0.44, respectively (\cite{bartmachine}), and then accepts/rejects $(S_t^{\text{new}},\mathbf{s}_t^{\text{new}})$ according to the acceptance probability given in Section \ref{B.1} of Supplementary Material.